 Jeff Yoshimi

 To study the behavior of neural networks (simulated brain circuits) in virtual environments, I created a computer program called Simbrain, which is open-source, visually-oriented, and free.
-Simbrain is currently being developed in collaboration with students and researchers at UC Merced.
-Check out www.simbrain.net.
+I also routinely update an open-access and collaboratively written book about neural networks that is based on teaching with Simbrain, Neural Networks in Cognitive Science.

 In the 1990s I helped create a set of "debate maps" that are avalable here.
 Since then debate-mapping research has been steadily advancing; I hope to return to this area in coming years.